richardgill/uk-personal-finance-guides/no-tax-wrapper.md

 ## When you pay tax

-Then you will pay tax on any *realized* profits, when you sell your shares for cash.
+You pay tax on any *realized* profits.
+Typically, this is when you sell your shares for cash.

 ## Which tax you pay